-You may wish to see an introductory page with a map first.
+You may wish to see an introductory page with a map first or two other sections covering accounts by XIXth century travellers in the Holy Land and ancient towns in Israel.

 View from the River Jordan valley; the red dot indicates the site of the fortress which can be seen in the enlargement

-The fortress was known as Belvoir or Belvader (Fair View) because it had commanding views over northern and eastern Galilee, in addition to that over the (usually hazy) River Jordan valley.
+The fortress was known as Belvoir or Belvader (Fair View) because it had commanding views over northern and eastern Galilee, in addition to that over the River Jordan valley.

 The fortress was built by the Knights of St. John in 1168 to prevent an attack on Jerusalem from the River Jordan valley.
 At that time the river did not mark the border of the Kingdom of Jerusalem, which included a large territory beyond it (Oultrejordain in Old French).